edodusi/simple-bundler/README.md

 ## Limitations

-This is a learning project and has some limitations:
+Even though this is a functional bundler, it has some limitations:

-- Uses regex for parsing (instead of proper AST parsing)
-- Limited support for complex module scenarios
-- No source maps
+- No source maps support
+- Limited handling of node_modules resolution
 - No code splitting
 - No tree shaking
 - No support for non-JavaScript assets
+- Limited handling of complex module patterns

 ## Contributing